-The Moon appears as shades of white, black and gray based on the reflections from various materials on the surface.
+The Moon appears as shades of white, black, and gray based on the reflections from various materials on the surface.
 Mars is reddish because its surface absorbs certain wavelengths and more readily reflects those that are more toward the red end of the spectrum.
-And Venus appears mostly bright white because it reflects all of the Sun’s wavelengths off the clouds.
+Venus appears mostly bright white because it reflects all of the sun’s wavelengths off the clouds.

-Radiating deep-sky objects, such as stars, nebula, galaxies, star clusters, globular clusters, and others are sources of light themselves.
-The light they transmit may be in a similar range to our Sun, or they may radiate in narrower bands of the spectrum.
-We can take advantage of this, using filters, to block or remove some light to bring out certain details in other light frequencies.
+Radiating deep-sky objects, such as stars, nebula, galaxies, star clusters, globular clusters, and others, are sources of light themselves.
+The light they transmit may be in a similar range to that of our Sun, or they may radiate in narrower bands of the spectrum.
+We can take advantage of this by using filters to block or remove some light to bring out certain details in other light frequencies.

 Light Pollution Filters

-The idea behind light pollution or sky glow filters is that light pollution comes mainly from the street lights, parking lot lights, and similar industrial lights.
-In the past, these were based largely on mercury vapor and sodium vapor lights.
-These lights emitted light in fairly narrow parts of the light spectrum.
-That allowed light pollution, LP, filters to filter out those wavelengths while allowing all others to pass.
-In this way, you could improve contrast with the sky by removing the glow of the ground lights.
+The idea behind light pollution or sky glow filters is that light pollution comes mainly from street lights, parking lot lights, and similar industrial lights.
+In the past, these were largely based on mercury vapor and sodium vapor lights.
+These lights emit light in fairly narrow parts of the light spectrum.
+That allowed light pollution (LP) filters to filter out those wavelengths while allowing all others to pass.
+In this way, you could improve the contrast with the sky by removing the glow of the ground lights.

 I have 3 LP filters that I rarely use as they don’t help anymore.
 My community has gone to white LEDs.